Agra Affair

 Agra Affair is a 2025 Indian Hindi-language romantic drama series directed by Mandar Kurundkar and written by Sankalp Raj Tripathi, Tatsat Pandey, and Abhinav Vaidya.
-The series stars Aakash Dahiya as Aakash, a cook who dreams of opening his restaurant, and Mirzapur actress Harshita Gaur as Tanvi, a tour guide navigating a career in a predominantly male field.
+The series stars Aakash Dahiya as Aakash, a cook who dreams of opening his restaurant, and actress Harshita Gaur as Tanvi, a tour guide navigating a career in a predominantly male field.

 Plot summary

 Aakash manages his family's declining establishment, Hotel Aalishan, while nurturing dreams of establishing a restaurant catering to international tourists.
 Tanvi, a determined tour guide, partners with Aakash to revitalize the hotel.
 As their professional relationship deepens, Aakash develops unrequited feelings for Tanvi.
 The story further complicates when Aakash finds solace in Megha (Chakori Dwivedi), prompting Tanvi to confront her own emotions, leading to a nuanced exploration of love and timing.